Archives & Special Collections

 Galleries and Displays

-The College’s digital repository (DSpace) collects, preserves, and distributes digital material.
+The College’s Archives collects, preserves, and distributes digital material.
 This repository is an important tool for preserving our College’s legacy and facilitating digital preservation and scholarly communication.
-An inventory of the visual art on campus is housed in DSpace.
+An inventory of the visual art on campus is housed in the Archives.
 Click on the link below to look at the collections.

 The Campbell Student Union Student Art Gallery is located in the lobby outside of the Campbell Student Union Theatre.
 Gallery exhibitions are entirely student-led.